Mylezeem/puppeels-example/README.md

 Example 1: The basic
 --------------------

 The [example_1](https://github.com/Mylezeem/puppeels-example/tree/master/example_1) folder, represents a basic infrastructure case of having 2 webservers.
 Each web server is monitored using [sensu](http://sensuapp.org), and logs are centralized using ([fluentd](http://www.fluentd.org) + [elasticsearch](http://www.elasticsearch.org) + [kibana](http://www.elasticsearch.org/overview/kibana/)).
-Once the Vagrant file is run please see belown the reachable URLs:
+Once the Vagrant file is run please see below the reachable URLs:

 | What            | URL                                       | Credentials  |
 |-----------------|-------------------------------------------|--------------|